knpuniversity/symfony2-series/knpu/episode2/registration-validation.rst

 Docs for The Built-In Constraints
 ---------------------------------

-Symfony has a bunch of built-in constraints.
-Check them out by going to the Reference section and click on `Validation Constraints Reference`_

 Symfony comes packed with a lot of other constraints you can use.
 Check them out in the `reference section of the documentation`_.
 You can see the ``Length`` constraint we just used and all of the options for it.
 Cool!